Ministries of water, sanitation and health join hands in partnership

 To assist with that vision, the EERN and PC(USA) agreed in 2014 to host three PC(USA) mission co-workers in Niger to help with youth activities, Bible schools, new church development and empowerment of pastors and evangelists through community health evangelism.
 In 2017 Jodi and I were asked to transition to Niger to help extend the gospel through EERN’s health programs and water, sanitation and hygiene programs.
 In another aspect of this partnership, the PC(USA) invited Issaka to the U.S. as an international peacemaker to teach while sharing with congregations the experiences of the EERN in living peacefully with Muslims, even in times of conflict.

-Jim McGill, serving in Niger and South Sudan at the invitation of the Evangelical Church in the Republic of Niger and Presbyterian Church of South Sudan, facilitator for water and sanitation programs, and Jodi is nursing and public health educator.
+Jim and Jodi McGill serve in Niger and South Sudan at the invitation of the Evangelical Church in the Republic of Niger (EERN) and the Presbyterian Church of South Sudan (PCOSS).
+Jim is facilitator for water and sanitation programs, and Jodi is nursing and public health educator.

 Support the ministry of Jim and Jodi McGill in Niger and South Sudan: pcusa.org/donate/E200385

 This article is from the Summer 2018issue of Mission Crossroads magazine, which is printed and mailed free to subscribers’ homes within the U.S. three times a year by Presbyterian World Mission.
 To subscribe visit pcusa.org/missioncrossroads.